 2018: Dr. Gian Piero Gallerano of ENEA-Frascati, Rome, Italy

 2019: Professor Martin Koch, Marburg University, Germany

 2020: Professor Gun-Sik Park, Seoul National University, South Korea

 In 2011 the IRMMW-THz Society Board voted to implement an annual "Best Student Paper Prize" to recognize original contributions to the conference from outstanding student attendees.
 The prize is awarded to 1st, 2nd and 3rd place papers through a committee selection and voting process.
 Each candidate must present his/her paper to the awards review committee at the conference during which the award is presented.
 Winners are announced at the banquet or at one of the conference Plenary sessions.
 Entry rules and procedures are posted on the local conference website in advance of the final paper submission deadline.
 Candidates may submit their entry when they upload their abstract.

-THE 2018 STUDENT PAPER PRIZE WINNERS ARE:
+THE 2020 STUDENT PAPER PRIZE WINNERS WILL BE ANNOUNCED FRIDAY:

 The 2020 Student Paper Prize Commitee was Chaired by Dr. Nuria Llombart-Juan of Technical University Delft, Netherlands.
 The committee selected 6 finalists from 229 entries to present their papers to a special session of its members at the virtual conference in Buffalo, NY, USA.
 The winners were announced at the CLOSING CEREMONY.
 CONGRATULATIONS TO ALL OUR FINALISTS!

 FIRST PLACE: Spencer Ammerman, Michigan State University, USA - "THz-STM of Atomically Precise Graphene Nanoribbons"